Lisp-Stat/documentation/content/en/docs/Cookbooks/quick-plot.md

 #### `defplot` + `plot:plot` — the explicit pattern

 The traditional approach separates definition from rendering.
-Use this when you want full control, or when writing scripts and notebooks:
+Use this when you want full control, or when writing scripts and notebooks.
+Replace `:x-field`, `:y-field`, and `my-data` with your actual field names and data source:

 ```lisp
 (plot:plot